PUBLICATIONS

 The Object Allocation Problem with Maximum and Minimum Number of Changes

-This paper studies the object allocation problem, which involves assigning objects to agents while taking into account both object capacities and agents’ preferences.
-I focus on two classes of allocations: the Pareto efficient and Individual rational allocations and the Pareto efficient and Weak-core stable allocations.
+This paper studies an object allocation problem, which involves assigning objects to agents while taking into account both object capacities and agents’ preferences.
+We focus on two classes of allocations: the Pareto efficient and Individual rational allocations and the Pareto efficient and Weak-core stable allocations.
 The goal is to look at two optimality criteria within these classes: one that maximizes the number of individuals improving upon their initial endowment (MAXDIST), and the one that minimizes the number of individuals who need to change from their initial allocation to the final one (MINDIST).
+We present an efficient algorithm for addressing the MAXDIST problem for the first class of allocations (Pareto efficient and individually rational).
+Next, we study a special case of this problem where priority is given to the most disadvantaged individuals.
+We establish NP-completeness results for the other problems.
+We also look at how the results change when restricting individual preferences to be dichotomous.
+Finally, we present an integer programming formulation to solve small to moderately sized instances of the NP-hard problems.

 Equal opportunities in school choice settings (with Domenico Moramarco)